mrjono1/joi-to-typescript/README.md

 ## Important

-- This has been built for `"joi": "^17.2.1"` and will probaly not work for older versions
+- This has been built for `"joi": "^17.2.1"` and will probaly not work for older versions, mainly due to package name changes
 - Minimum node version 12 as Joi requries node 12

 ## Suggested Usage